Montreal Trudeau International Airport; source Wiki Commons

 Rapid Transit

-Montreal Metro is used by nearly 1.3 million patrons each weekday.
-Despite only 4 Metro lines and 68 stations that cover 43 miles in Montreal, it attracts over 400,000 more daily passengers than Washington Metro having 6 lines and 91 stations that cover 117 miles.
-Its mostly clean stations are as busy as a typical NYC Subway station.
-Aesthetically, every Metro station platform area has a different layout and motif.
-Metro starts at 5:30a and ends at 12:30a.
-For nightlife convenience, Metro ends at 1:00a on Fridays and Saturdays.
+Montreal Metro is used by 1.3 million patrons each weekday.
+Despite only 4 Metro lines and 68 stations over 43 miles in Montreal, it attracts over 400,000 more daily passengers than Washington Metro having 6 lines and 91 stations over 117 miles.
+Its mostly clean stations are very busy.
+Each Metro station platform has a different layout and esthetic motif.
+Metro service starts at 5:30 am and ends at 12:30 am.
+For nightlife convenience, Metro ends at 1:00 am on Fridays and Saturdays.

-http://www.stm.info/en/info/faresOpus Card Tickets can be bought at any Metro station booth (cash only) or machine (cash, credit/debit card).
-Transfer mens you stay in the station to switch trains.
+http://www.stm.info/en/info/fares>Opus Card Tickets can be bought at any Metro station booth (cash only) or machine (cash, credit/debit card).
+Transfer means you stay in the station to switch trains.
 Once you leave the Métro system, you have consumed a ride on your trip ticket.
 Keep your ticket as proof of purchase.
 Ticket inspectors with wireless machines often board trains.

-Tourists usually purchase Opus cards having 2 trip, 10 trip, daily, weekend, 3-day or weekly trip capacity.
-Even if you’re a car-only person in America, try the Metro for at least 2 trips in one day, if only to experience this interesting part of Montreal.
+Tourists usually purchase Opus cards having 2-trip, 10-trip, daily, weekend, 3-day, or weekly trip capacity.
+Try the Metro for at least one day, if only to experience this interesting part of Montreal.
 So plan on spending $6 to $25.50 to use the Metro.
 Children under 5 ride for free.

 Like most Metro Subway systems in America, put the Opus ticket into the slot on the side of the turnstile.
 It pops out of the top of the turnstile.
 When the lights turn green, remove it for the turnstile to let you through.
 If you purchase more than one trip, the Opus ticket will show how many trips you have left.
 At your destination, no need to put your Opus ticket through the turnstile to leave.

-If you miss your stop or realize you’ve headed in the wrong direction, no need to pay again.
-Simply get off, walk up the stairs or escalator without exiting through the turnstile, walk down the other side of the station to the opposite track platform.
+If you miss your stop or head in the wrong direction, no need to pay again.
+Simply get off, walk up the stairs or escalator without exiting through the turnstile, and walk down the other side of the station to the opposite track platform.
 Longueuil Station at the end of the Yellow Line, is the only station that does not provide this simple no-cost correction.
 There, you have to pay for a new ride.

-Montreal is much safer than American metro areas of similar 2 to 4 million population.
-A single person can go anywhere on the system in the day time.
-But at night, there are a few dicey Metro Green Line stations on just east of downtown where there have been reports of electronics theft and aggressive panhandling.
+A single person can go anywhere on the system in the daytime.
+At night, there are a few dicey Metro Green Line stations just east of downtown where there have been reports of electronics theft and aggressive panhandling.

 Like Metro systems worldwide, prevent being targeted by pickpockets as a vulnerable tourist.
 If traveling alone, avoid reading paper maps or tourist books on the Metro.
 Instead, read the larger paper map or the map on your computer/tablet in your hotel room.
 With that practice, you’ll be quick and confident reviewing the same map inside the train before de-boarding.